alexeykuz-sys/MyRecipe-MS3/README.md

 1. Landing page.
 - The page layout is simple and easy to navigate.
 It consist of basic colors, which do not distract visitors attention.
 - Navbar - Logo is clear and describes the purpose of the website.
 It has a link to home page.
-- Navbar menu has three options: Recipes, Register and Log in leading user to the specific pages.
-Once loged in, use sees Menu options of Profile and Edit Recipes.
+Navbar menu has three options: Recipes, Register and Log in leading user to the specific pages.
+Recipe page shows all recipes published by users.
+It available for logged in and guest users.
+Once logged in, user sees  new menu options:  Profile and Edit Recipes.
 - Footer - simple footer that has links to social media and website slogan.
 All links open correct pages.
 2. LogIn and /LogOut pages allowed user to log in/out with required fields input min amount of text. if user put a wrong username or password, user gets specific notifcation on the screen.
 3. Register page - allows user to register with username and password.
 It has a requirement to put min number of symbols and a-z and 0-9.  if user insert less symbols, they get a warning notification.
 If username already exist, user gets a warning notification.